Ofosu-Osei/cloud_final_project/README.md

 [![AWS](https://img.shields.io/badge/-AWS-232F3E?style=flat-square&logo=amazon-aws&logoColor=white)](https://aws.amazon.com/)
 [![kubernetes](https://img.shields.io/badge/kubernetes-326ce5.svg?&style=for-the-badge&logo=kubernetes&logoColor=white)](https://kubernetes.io/)

-# Rust Serverless Transformer Endpoint
+# LLMOps - Model Serving with Rust

+## Overview

+LLMOps is a cutting-edge project designed to operationalize machine learning by serving an open-source model through a robust web service developed in Rust.
+This project emphasizes the deployment of machine learning models at scale, utilizing Kubernetes for orchestration and a CI/CD pipeline for streamlined operations.
+This README provides all necessary information to get started with LLMOps, including setup and usage.

+**Final Project Requirements**

+As part of our objectives, we aim to:

+* **Obtain and Serve an Open Source ML Model:** We select and deploy an open-source machine learning model that provides predictions based on input data.

+* **Develop a Rust Web Service:** Our service is engineered to handle requests efficiently and return accurate inferences from the machine learning model.

+* **Containerization and Kubernetes Deployment:** We containerize the Rust web service using Docker and deploy it to a Kubernetes cluster to ensure scalability and reliability.

+* **Implement a CI/CD Pipeline:** Our development process is supported by a robust CI/CD pipeline that automates testing, builds, and deployment, facilitating rapid iteration and maintenance.

+## Features
 This project demonstrates how to deploy an open-source language model on AWS using Docker.
 It utilizes Hugging Face's transformer models in Rust to provide an NLP service via a Streamlit frontend.

-## Features

 * Utilizes **Rust** for high-performance and reliable backend services.